 CreateDebate is pretty much like a social networking site in which you can create and manage your debates, add “allies” and “enemies” to your profile, as well participate in ongoing conversations.
 The site is clean, well, organized, with no obtrusive ads.

-ForandAgainst.com is another well organized and focused debate site covering a very wide range of topics, from the arts, beauty and fashion, to politics, and travel.
+ForandAgainst.com [No Longer Available] is another well organized and focused debate site covering a very wide range of topics, from the arts, beauty and fashion, to politics, and travel.

 Current popular debates include, “God Does Not Exist,” “Abortion Should Be Banned,” “Gay Marriage Should Be Legal,” and “School Uniforms Are Definitely a Good Thing.”